IllusiveBagel/Rustact/docs/architecture.md

 - `Element::table(TableNode)` for multi-column data grids rendered through `ratatui::widgets::Table`.
 - `Element::tree(TreeNode)` for hierarchical explorers that render as indented lists.
 - `Element::form(FormNode)` for key/value summaries with validation-aware styling.
+- `Element::text_input(TextInputNode)` for focusable, styled, and optionally secure fields bound to component state.
 - `Element::fragment` for lightweight wrappers without their own view node.
 - `component("Name", render_fn)` to embed another component in the tree.